Canada is among the top favorite destinations for international students who crave exposure and experience alongside top-quality education.

 You must apply to your preferred DLI based on their admission procedure and eligibility requirements.
 Most DLIs will certainly require:

-If you are unable to come to Canada for a post-secondary degree, then you can consider distance education offered by several Canadian universities and colleges.
+If you are unable to come to Canada for a post-secondary degree, you can consider distance education offered by several Canadian universities and colleges.
 You can come to complete the second or third year of the study program in Canada.

 You can apply for financial aid in the country of your residence if you require it.
 There are several scholarships, low-interest loans or other programs you can apply for.
 You can also apply for financial aid to your intended university based on their requirements.

-You can also search online for certain financing options offered by financial institutions in Canada.
-If your application for your intended university is approved, then you will receive a Letter of Acceptance.
+You can search online for certain financing options offered by financial institutions in Canada.
+If your application for your intended university is approved, you will receive a Letter of Acceptance.
 This letter can be used to apply for a study permit in Canada.

 *My Visa Source’s Annual Scholarship will be reopening our scholarship contest in the spring of 2021.